tbonnair/Why-Diffusion-Models-Don-t-Memorize/Experiments/README.md

 cd Experiments/src/Generation
 python generate.py -D CelebA -n 1024 -i 0 -s 32 -LR 0.0001 -O Adam -W 32 -Ns 100 --device cuda:0
 ```
+It will create a folder `Samples` in `Experiments/Saves/CelebA32_1024_32_Adam_512_0.0001_index0` with multiples subfolders corresponding to the several snapshot of trained models.
+To modify these generation times, you can modify `generate.py`, making sure it fits the models saved in `run_Unet.py` as well.

 Parameters:
 - `-D`: Dataset (CelebA)